linode/docs/docs/web-servers/nginx/nginx-installation-and-basic-setup.md

     server_tokens    off;

-### Listen Closer
+### Listen on Your Public IP Addresses

 Your Linode has one public IPv4 address and one public IPv6 address by default (read how to find them [here](/docs/quick-answers/linode-platform/find-your-linodes-ip-address/).
 These are the primary IP addresses your domain registrar will resolve to for users connecting to your site.
-NGINX configurations often listen on port 80 or port 443 but on any IP address.
+Default NGINX configurations listen on port 80 and on all IP addresses.
 Example:

     listen    80;

-This is unnecessary because NGINX only needs to listen for incoming traffic on your server's public IPs.
+NGINX only needs to listen for incoming traffic on your server's public IPs.
 It's better to be precise and absolute in configuration files than vague, so specify the IP addresses you want NGINX listening on.
 This is also useful when your system binds specific IPs to network interfaces.

 Additionally, NGINX listens only on your server's public IPv4 address by default.
-Unless you intend to not make your site accessible over IPv6 (or can't for some reason) NGINX should also listen for incoming IPv6 traffic.
+Unless you intend your site to be inaccessible over IPv6 (or are unable to provide it for some reason), NGINX should also listen for incoming IPv6 traffic.
 Add the line below to your configuration's `server { }` block.
 Replace the example IP addresses with your Linode's public IPv4 and IPv6 address.

     server {
         listen     203.0.113.0:80 default_server;